 Hitarget is the market leader among Chinese upstart brands.
 It is a thorn in the side of a number of competitors.
 These include the Dutch company Vlisco as well as the Nigeria and Ghana-based manufacturers of popular African print brands like GTP, ATL, ABC, Nichemtex or Uniwax.
 The majority of Hitarget patterns are “original” Dutch designs to which Vlisco claims legal and technical rights.

-Good copies do not betray consumers, whereas bad or fake copies have the power to expose the unsavvy.
 More recently, the company has adopted an alternative, equally ineffective, response to the issue.
 In September 2014, Vlisco launched a major brand protection campaign in its African fashion markets, entitled Connoisseurs of Style.Over the past decade, Vlisco has repeatedly taken legal action by seizing counterfeit cloth.
 This strategy has had limited results.

 The Vlisco Connoisseurs of Style web guide is designed to help female consumers identify the brand’s markers of authenticity.
 These include a trademarked monogram, an encrypted bar code, a label, a design number, and the word marks “Guaranteed Dutch Wax Vlisco/Véritable Wax Hollandais Vlisco” printed on the cloth’s selvedge.